SECH

 Business Summary

 The Securities House K.S.C.P., through its subsidiaries, engages in the investment portfolio management business.
-It operates through three segments: Proprietary Investment Management, Asset Management and Advisory Services, and Commercial Activities.
-The Proprietary Investment Management segment invests funds in securities and real estate.
-The Asset Management and Advisory Services segment engages in the discretionary and non-discretionary investment portfolio management; manages local and international investment funds and collective investment schemes; and provides advisory services.
-The Commercial Activities segment engages in the food business.
-The Securities House K.S.C.P. was incorporated in 1982 and is based in Kuwait City, Kuwait.
+It operates through three segments: Proprietary Investment Management; Asset Management, Advisory, and Brokerage Services; and Commercial Activities.
+The Proprietary Investment Management segment invests in funds in securities and real estate; and manages liquidity requirements.
+The Asset Management, Advisory, and Brokerage Services segment engages in the discretionary and non-discretionary investment portfolio management; manages local and international investment funds and collective investment schemes; and provides advisory and online trading brokerage services.
+The Commercial Activities segment is involved in the education and food businesses.
+It also acts as a custodian and subscription agent.
+The company was incorporated in 1982 and is based in Kuwait City, Kuwait.

 Top News